China–Zimbabwe relations

 China and Zimbabwe have had a close, but chequered, relationship since the latter's independence.
 China has an embassy in Harare.
 Zimbabwe has an embassy in Beijing and a consulate-general in Hong Kong.
+The two countries signed a comprehensive strategic partnership in 2018.

 History

 China–Zimbabwe relations date back to January 1979, during the Rhodesian Bush War.
 The Soviet Union supported Joshua Nkomo's Zimbabwe African People's Union, and supplied them with arms; Robert Mugabe's attempts to gain Soviet support for his Zimbabwe African National Union were rebuffed, leading him to enter into relations with Soviet rival Beijing, culminating in a January 1979 meeting in Mozambique in which both sides affirmed their intent to cooperate more closely.
 The two countries formally established diplomatic relations on 18 April 1980, the day of Zimbabwe's independence.
 Two months later, Zimbabwe's foreign minister Simon Muzenda visited Beijing to express his thanks; he was followed by Zimbabwean president Robert Mugabe himself the next year.

 Mugabe placed great importance on Zimbabwe's relations with China, especially after the 2003 standoff with the European Union resulted in capital flight and economic depression.
 Ties have deepened inline with Zimbabwe's political isolation from the European Union; China has been described as the "only major international supporter" of Zimbabwe, due to their principle of non-interference in internal affairs such as human rights issues.
 However, there are increasing signs that China remain apprehensive about their relations with Zimbabwe and prefer to concentrate their political capital on countries with oil reserves.
 Chinese leader Hu Jintao did not visit Zimbabwe on his February 2007 tour of southern Africa, though his schedule took him to a number of countries near Zimbabwe, including Mozambique, Namibia, South Africa, and Zambia.